Connie B Burkhart ~ Renaissance Woman

 Join our ‘welding-in-the-round’ community and experience the thrill of metal art welding surrounded by the incredible beauty of Ghost Ranch.
 Learn Gas and MIG welding, plasma cutting and more to create pieces using our scrap metal pile.
 All materials are provided.
 Open to all levels 15 years old and up.

-Hiking the Harmonies of the Land – May 2023
+Hiking the Harmonies of the Land

 Welcome Letter, Items to Bring and Sample Itinerary.

 You will be led off the marked trails with stories of the history, geology and archaeology of the region.
-Hikes will be between 2 to 5 miles in one day.
+Hikes will be between 2 to 4 miles in one day.
 You will be on uneven terrain over 6,500ft elevation.

 Time will be given to find quiet space in the wilderness, where the experience is often more about the journey rather than the destination we are heading toward.
 There will be time to breathe and sit in silence to hear the songs of the desert on the wind.
 We will pay attention to the ancient stories of the land and people and there will be opportunities to explore and discover the treasures of this land, possibly finding fossils or artifacts that speak of ancient days.

-The day you are scheduled to arrive, we look forward to meeting you at evening orientation after dinner where we will circle together and discuss the days to come.
-Our adventures will start the following morning with an overview of the geology of northern New Mexico and a walk through our museums of anthropology and paleontology.
-We will then hit the trail and eat lunch on the trail.
+The day you are scheduled to arrive, I look forward to meeting you at evening orientation after dinner where we will circle together and discuss the days to come.
+Our adventures will start the following morning with time for introductions and an overview of the geology of northern New Mexico in our classroom.
+Then we will head out for our first adventure and eat our lunch on the trail.
 We usually arrive back at the ranch around 3pm.
 Depending on the weather we may be away from the dining hall for lunch on multiple days, which means that we will pack our sack lunches after breakfast before we head out in the van for our destination of the day.
 Of course food is provided for us, but if you want extra 'snacks' on the trail you may bring them along.
 When we have lunch out on the trail we should arrive back to the ranch around 3pm so you will have some free time before dinner.
-During the week you might enjoy the O’Keeffe Landscape Tour or a horse back ride – find tour or ride info at ghostranch.org

 Please find below a list of things that would be good to consider having for this adventure.
 Some items are available to purchase at the Ghost Ranch trading post, down the road at Bodes store or at the Family Dollar store you’ll see as you near Abiquiu.
 Also included below is a SAMPLE itinerary.
 Weather will dictate our final itinerary and length of time out on trails.
-Hikes will range from 2 to 5 miles with spring storms being our main focus of concern and safety.
+Hikes will range from 2 to 4 miles with spring storms being our main focus of concern and safety.

 We are going to have a wonderful experience together.
 I look forward to sharing some of my most cherished areas and stories of the ranch with you.
 Please don't hesitate to contact me for any other information that you may need.